Home » What To Expect? » Stem Cell Myths and Facts

 Northeast Knee and Joint Institute

-At Northeast Knee and Joint Institute, we offer stem cell therapy along with other regenerative medicine treatment options at both our Dallas and Williamsport office locations.
+At Northeast Knee and Joint Institute, we offer stem cell therapy along with other regenerative medicine treatment options at our Williamsport office locations.
 If you are interested in learning more, simply call our office to schedule a consultation to see if stem cell therapy is the best treatment option for you!